Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 ISFC is the highest level of HBFC for children with serious emotional and behavioral needs and/or special health care needs.
 In Los Angeles County, the ISFC program is administered by contracted FFAs.
 RPs who are caring for a child/youth/NMD who meets the ISFC eligibility criteria and want to join the ISFC program under an FFA can be referred to the ISFC team for consultation and linkage to an FFA provider.

-The ISFC can be made by applied in the following circumstances:
+The ISFC can be applied in the following circumstances:

 2. The LOC CSW completes the LOCP and a rating score of seven (7) is given in the Behavioral/Emotional or Health Domains.